robinschuere/archive/scrum/board-structure.md

 - All stories should be cancelled
 - The feature status is updated to Canceled
 - A new feature named rollback feature X should be made to do necessary code cleanup whenever possible.

+A feature request is updated during the Active state:

+- The update is immediatly communicated to the Scrummees!
+- Stories that are not to be picked up are to be put on-hold as the analysis document is being updated.
+- The analysis document is updated and refinement sessions are held to communicate the changes, stories that no longer matter are removed and new stories are refined and added to the feature.

 ## Simplified Story board